 Simply add 1 cup of shredded cheddar cheese to the batter and decrease the salt to 1/4 teaspoon.

-This keto drop biscuits are delicious breakfast biscuits with any sweet or savory toppings.
-The best combination are:
+These keto drop biscuits are delicious breakfast biscuits with any sweet or savory toppings.

 These keto biscuits taste like buttery keto bread.